 Dr. Donald Cameron Smith graduated from Lakefield High School before attending Queens University in Kingston.
 He received his medical degree in 1945.
 Dr. Smith interned at Victoria Hospital in London, Ontario.
-He enlisted in the Royal Canadian Navy and served from February 1946 until August of 1947.
-Upon his discharge he held the rank of Surgeon Lieutenant.
+He enlisted in the Royal Canadian Navy and served from February 1946 until August of 1947 attaining the rank of Surgeon Lieutenant.
+Upon his discharge he spent one year at the Banting Institute doing research.
 In 1948 Dr. Smith received his M.Sc.
-(Med.) from The University of Toronto and his D.H.P. in 1949, also from the University of Toronto.
+(Med.) from The University of Toronto Faculty of Medicine and his D.H.P. in 1949, also from The University of Toronto.

 Dr. Smith held the position of Assistant Medical Officer of Health for East York with the Leaside Health Unit from June of 1949 until June of 1950.
-He moved to Chatham and assumed the position of Medical Officer of Health and Director of the Kent County Health Unit in July of 1950.
+He moved to Chatham and assumed the position of Medical Officer of Health and Director of the Kent County Health Unit on the 24th of July, 1950.
 Dr. Smith held this position until December of 1951.

 In January of 1952, Dr. Smith moved to Ann Arbor, Michigan for a fellowship in Paediatrics at the University of Michigan.
 From January of 1956 to July of 1957 he was the the Assistant Professor of Maternal Medicine and Child Health and Clinical Instructor in Paediatrics at the University of Michigan.
 From July of 1957 until June of 1961 he was the Associate Professor of Maternal and Child Health and Research Associate in Paediatrics.
 And since July of 1961 until 1978 he was the Professor of Maternal and Child Health at the Medical School and School of Public Health at the University of Michigan.

-Dr. Smith was married to the former Jean Morningstar and together they had 3 sons, Douglas, Scot and Donald.
+Dr. Smith was married to the former Jean Morningstar in 1946.
+She was raised in Blenheim and together they had 3 sons; Douglas, Scot and Donald.